manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 There can be at most one `COUNT(DISTINCT)` per query.

-**`COUNT(DISTINCT)` against a distributed index or a real-time index consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed index consisting of local plain or real-time indexes with the same schema (identical set/order of fields, but may be different tokenization settings).
+**`COUNT(DISTINCT)` against a distributed table or a real-time table consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed table consisting of local plain or real-time tables with the same schema (identical set/order of fields, but may be different tokenization settings).

 <!-- intro -->
 ##### Example: